 Reasonably good modelling data matching well the experimental measurements and kinetic profiles as seen in figures 6, 7 and 8 confirm the utilisation of Bohm-gyroBohm model in the predictive studies.
 Changing the heating power however may have indirect impact on several parameters which could affect the particle and heat transport.
-For instance, it is known [56] that large $P{RF}$ can mitigate the impurity accumulation and hence the radiated power.
-On the other hand, if the RF power is not sufficiently high the source of heavy impurities due to sheath effects will dominate over the impurity screening effect of the RF heating [56].
+For instance, it is known [48] that large $P{RF}$ can mitigate the impurity accumulation and hence the radiated power.
+On the other hand, too small RF power could also produce more heavy impurities due to sheath effects.
 This contribution was not accounted for in the power scan reported here.
 Another example is H-mode pedestal pressure scaling with input power.
-In our study we use an empirical expression based on a global confinement and pedestal database [57].
-Recent studies [58] of JET ILW database has found that the scaling of the pedestal stored energy with heating power is only slightly lower than that used in [57].
-Providing a small change in the heating power is used, about 12%, and due to the fact that power dependence is weak the two studies [57], [58] agree reasonably well, within about 1%, on the predicted pedestal energy.
-Therefore, using formula (2) from Cordey et al [57] and assuming unchanged Top Of the Barrier (TOB) density provides a suitable scaling expression for the electron and ion temperature at TOB.
-The latter is calculated to be of the order of 0.9-1keV for the refence cases, while varying NBI or RF power by 4MW results in pedestal pressure changes by about 10-15%.
+In our study we use an empirical expression based on a global confinement and pedestal database [49].
+Recent studies [50] of JET ILW database has found that the scaling of the pedestal stored energy with heating power is only slightly lower than that used in [49].
+Providing a small change in the heating power is used, about 12%, and due to the fact that power dependence is weak the two studies [49], [50] agree reasonably well, within about 1%, on the predicted pedestal energy.
+Therefore, using formula (2) from Cordey et al [49] and assuming unchanged Top Of the Barrier (TOB) density provides a suitable scaling expression for the electron and ion temperature at TOB.
+The latter is calculated to be of the order of 0.9-1keV for the refence cases, while varying NB or RF power by 4MW results in pedestal pressure changes by about 10-15%.

-5.2.1 Neutron yield changes with NBI and RF power
+5.2.1 Neutron yield changes with NB and RF power

 Modifications in parameters related to DD fusion performance with auxiliary heating power for #92436 are shown in table 1.
 Table 2 shows the result of power scan for #92395.
-In these power scans it was assumed that RF parameters and coupling are unchanged for RF power scans while NBI power changes via change in injected beam energy as for the reference cases with real power of about 27MW neutral beam injection voltage was between 98kV and 111keV with average value of 106kV.
-For $P{NB}$ =23MW cases the injected beams were assumed to be at 95kV, while for the high power cases of 31MW beams voltage of 125kV was used.
+In these power scans it was assumed that RF parameters and coupling are unchanged for RF power scans while NB power changes via change in injected beam energy as for the reference cases with real power of about 27MW neutral beam injection voltage was between 98kV and 111keV with average value of 106kV.
+For PNB=23MW cases the injected beams were assumed to be at 95kV, while for the high power cases of 31MW beams voltage of 125kV was used.

 Table 1: Results of power scan simulations of JET baseline pulse #92436 at 9.15s.
-NBI and RF power are provided in columns 2 and 3 followed by FI, main D ion and electron densities and temperatures, BT and thermal averaged reactivities and reaction rates.
-All these quantities are volume averaged, noted by <>, inside plasma volume 0<X<0.4.
+NB and RF power are provided in columns 2 and 3 followed by FI, main D ion and electron densities and temperatures, BT and thermal averaged reactivities and reaction rates.
+All these quantities are volume averaged, noted by <>, inside plasma volume 0 < X < 0.4.
 The last three columns provide the time averaged, 8.9-9.4s, BT, thermal and total number of reactions.
-The first row in the table gives the absolute values of these quantities for the reference case with actual NBI and RF power.
+The first row in the table gives the absolute values of these quantities for the reference case with actual NB and RF power.
 Rows #1 to #6 show the relative changes of the quantities with respect to the reference case.
-Bottom two rows, #5 and #6, are both for $P{RF}=0$ but row #5 is with plasma parameters corresponding to $P{RF}=0$ while #6 is with plasma parameters as in the reference case.
+Bottom two rows, #5 and #6, are both for $P{RF}$ =0 but row #5 is with plasma parameters corresponding to $P{RF}$ =0 while #6 is with plasma parameters as in the reference case.
 Changes larger than 7% are in bold.